-1. Front turn signal lens screw

-Turn the connector counterclockwise as indicated below and remove lens.
+- 1. Front turn signal lens screw - Turn the connector counterclockwise as indicated below and remove lens.

-1. Front turn signal light connector

-- 3. Remove the bulb by pushing it in and turning counterclockwise. - 4.
-Install the new bulb by pushing it in and turning clockwise. - 5.
+- 1. Front turn signal light connector - Remove the bulb by pushing and holding it while turning counterclockwise. - 4.
+Install the new bulb by pushing and turning it clockwise. - 5.
 Properly reinstall the parts in the reverse order of their removal.